elijah-potter/blog/posts/stupid_simple_spell_check.md

 ## The Algorithm

-Now that I've thoroughly explained my reasoning for implementing a new grammar checker (one that I'm calling [Harper](https://github.com/elijah-potter/harper)), I'd like to recount my first, admittedly naive, attempt a spellchecking.
+Now that I've thoroughly explained my reasoning for implementing a new grammar checker (one that I'm calling [Harper](https://github.com/elijah-potter/harper)), I'd like to recount my first, admittedly naive, attempt at spellchecking.

 The first idea we need to get a grip on is _Levenshtein edit distance._
 In essence, edit distance is the least number of single-character edits (insertions, deletions or replacements) necessary to turn one word into another.